homebrew-ec-foss/homebrew-internethome/src/posts/prereqisite.md

 permalink: posts/{{ title | slug }}/index.html
 author_name: Saksham Alok
 ---
-# Prerequisites

-The Dependencies of these courses are mentioned below
+The Dependencies of the workshop are mentioned below